Uniquely themed and centrally located – these cafes in Melbourne are eagerly awaiting your visit!

-Today, Melbourne cafes are showing off the city’s creative streak with stand-out snacks, distinctive drinks, and eccentric themes.
-So if you’re looking for the most quirky, uniquely themed, hole-in-the-wall and Instagrammable cafes in Melbourne of 2021, this list is for you!
+Thankfully, there are a handful of unique cafes in Melbourne that are eager to show off the city’s creative streak with stand-out snacks, distinctive drinks, and eccentric themes.
+So, if you’re looking for the quirkiest, the most Instagrammable, the best and the most unique cafes in Melbourne of 2023, this list is for you!

 The Budapest Cafe

-Among the newest cafes to launch in Melbourne, The Budapest Cafe feels like walking through the lobby of the Grand Budapest Hotel.
+Also making our list as one of the Best Brunch Spots in Melbourne, The Budapest Cafe feels like walking through the lobby of the Grand Budapest Hotel.
 Inspired by director Wes Anderson’s penchant for symmetry, clean lines and pastel colours, every fine detail at The Budapest Cafe has a handcrafted feel that can only be described as cosy.
-A selection of Japanese staples such as soupless udon and omurice are a hearty brunch paired with top-notch coffee.
+A selection of Japanese staples such as soupless udon and omurice make for the perfect brunch experience that’s paired elegantly with top-notch coffee.
 If you’re in the mood for something sweet, Budapest Cafe also stocks the film’s iconic pink ‘Mendls’ boxes, filled with tasty desserts to enjoy.

 One of the most original cafe concepts in Melbourne, Easey’s almost defies the laws of physics.
-On top of a multi-story complex in Collingwood sits three train cars, rusting and tatted with street art.
-Undeniably one of the coolest, uniquely themed vintage cafes in Melbourne; here the trains hang over the city, as if placed there by a feng shui King Kong.
-Inside, the carriages have been decked out to mimic a classic American deli, with booth chairs and sauce dispensers.
+On top of a multi-storey complex in Collingwood sits three train cars, rusting and tatted with street art.
+Undeniably, this quirky and unique cafe in Melbourne is just as cool as it is vintage.
+With the trains feeling as if they are hanging over the city, as if placed there by a feng shui King Kong, inside the carriages have been decked out to mimic a classic American deli, with booth chairs and sauce dispensers.
 Enjoy drop-dead delicious burgers, fries and hot-dogs while gazing over Melbourne.

 One Plus Piece Cafe